 A: We rate our filtration technology from field testing at 95+% efficiency of ferrous and non-ferrous and not lab tests as most paper filter companies do.
 Please appreciate engine manufacturers for small to large engines do not rate their filters other than saying they are efficient.
 In 20 years I have not seen a paper filter with a one pass efficiency rating and most paper filters are only capable of cleaning contamination 20 microns and higher before going into bypass.
 They cannot use tighter media as it will reduce the flow of oil required to lubricate and keep the temperature in operating range.
 Keep in mind the most damaging wear particles iron, steel, silica under 5 microns and down to and below 1 micron in size cause the most wear damage to bearings and other close tolerance components.

 Our magnetic filters never go into bypass thereby ensuring constant protection of your investment.
 We have tested our magnetic filters after most brand filters in the industrial world and have proven they are not efficient in cleaning wear particles under 5 microns even when the filter manufacturer claims 99.9 efficiency.
-All transmissions and engines provide wear contamination hiding places where they stay until they are disrupted by actions of the bike or equipment during operation.
-This prevents the opportunity to clean all the contamination in the oil in one pass.
+All transmissions and engines provide wear contamination hiding places where they stay until they are disrupted by actions of the equipment during operation preventing the opportunity to clean all the contamination in the oil in one pass.

 Q: I like the idea of an easy to clean cartridge-style solution, but I’ll admit I’m a little skeptical of its ability to shield the cam and crank bearings from non-magnetic debris (oil jets too…).